Moving to St. Augustine

 Florida issues long-term and short-term mobility impairment tags.
 There are many options available to you and specific requirements for each designation.

 Research moving and you'll discover many psychologists and stress scales place relocating as one of life's most stressful events.
 However, these experts add, you can reduce moving stress with the right amount of planning and information.
-With this in mind, VisitStAugustine.com—Relocation is here to help.
-It's our sincere hope that this and other relocation articles provide you with valuable information and breathing space in your transition to St. Johns County.
+With this in mind, we hope that this article provides you with valuable information as you become a St. Johns County resident.
 Welcome.